 Later, on subsequent trips and after I met Olga, I learned that she was not so keen on my having domestic help, so she took over most of the kitchen duties and taught me how to shop for food in the bazaar.

 While my earlier experiences were certainly enjoyable and entertaining, I found that having an intimate to show me around was by far the best way to learn about a foreign country.

 However, although we traveled by train a fair amount and a little less by hired private car (in Belarus anyone with an automobile and who’s a little short of cash can become a taxi driver on a whim.
 If you want a ride somewhere and wish to avoid the very efficient trolley-bus system, you simply stand by the curb with your arm outstretched palm down, and someone will stop and negotiate a fare with you.)
-Olia and I were married and she was well on her way to becoming a U.S. citizen before I would return to Belarus and she would show me what life was like outside the city.
+Olga and I were married and she was well on her way to becoming a U.S. citizen before I would return to Belarus and she would show me what life was like outside the city.

 That was my primary goal when we were there last.
-Olia wanted to visit with friends and relatives and I wanted to see what the country-side was like other than what I’d guessed when flying over it.
+Olga wanted to visit with friends and relatives and I wanted to see what the country-side was like other than what I’d guessed when flying over it.
 For that trip, we flew into Moscow and spent a week in an apartment there before taking a sleeper train to Gomel.

 This is where my diary of notes begins and I change to present tense:

 By now we’re getting fairly comfortable in Gomel, or at least familiar.
 There are a lot of things I enjoy about being here, but the bed in this apartment is just as bad in the same ways as the one I used to have over on Kirova Street: lumpy and short with a dividing crack in the middle where they’ve put two teeny-tiny mattresses together to make one inadequately small one.